flyingstick22/DevOps-with-Docker/part1/1.15/README.md

-This is a simple Flask application that prints "DevOps is the best" at localhost:5001
+This is a simple Flask application that prints **"DevOps is the best!"** at localhost:5001

 Pull the image: